Losing a loved one is never easy. On top of the sadness and grief, families also need to finalize their loved one’s affairs.

 Next, you will notify the beneficiaries and creditors of the probate.
 During this time, creditors may start to file claims against the estate.
 You can notify creditors through publication in a newspaper.

 Distribution of assets

 You will also need to resolve the outstanding debts and obligations of the estate.
 You can distribute the assets to the beneficiaries once these items have been resolved.

 Closing the estate

 Filing the final accounting will end your representation of the estate.
 You should only do this once the debts are paid and assets are distributed.
 You can ask the court to close the estate once all outstanding matters have been resolved.

 Fill out our quick questionnaire to determine if you need probate, what type of probate you may need, and estimated fees.

 When Do You Need a Lawyer?

 If you are still not sure how to probate a will in Texas yourself or you believe the estate may be too complex to handle on your own, you may want to talk to an attorney.
 An attorney is also necessary when there is a will contest or dispute about heirship.
-The Law Offices of Kyle Robbins has extensive experience in probate and estate administration.
+Robbins Estate Law has extensive experience in probate and estate administration.
 If you decide you need a lawyer to help you in the probate process or have questions about the process, we are here to help.
 Speak to an experienced probate attorney today at 512-643-9341.